 There are a lot of resources available online throughout your NCLEX preparation, including test tips.
 Where should you start?
 In order to become a USRN, the NCLEX exam is the most important exam you will take to get licensed in the state of Illinois.

 In addition, there is so much information available that it can be difficult to decide which source is the best to use as a reference when preparing for NCLEX Illinois.
-Great thing, we've compiled a list of the most frequently asked NCLEX questions regarding Illinois to help you better understand the exam before you take it.
+Great thing, we've compiled a list of the most frequently asked NCLEX questions regarding Illinois to help you better understand the exam before you take it until after passing your NCLEX in Illinois.
 Let's get started.

 What do you need to know about the Illinois Board of Nursing and the NCLEX exam it administers?

 The Illinois Board of Nursing is a working council that administers and regulates the state's various nursing laws and standards.
 It is also in charge of reviewing and standardizing the performance of nursing schools and medical institutions in the state.
 The Illinois State Board of Nursing also handles the licensure and certification of other applicants.
 The Board also keeps track of any changes to the state's nurse practice statute and nursing laws.

 What are the types of NCLEX examinations available in Illinois?

 - NCLEX RN - for nurse applicants who have completed an Associate's or Bachelor's Degree in Nursing (BSN)

 - NCLEX-PN - for practical and vocational nurses with a Licensed Vocational Nursing diploma or a License in Practical Nursing.

 How long does the NCLEX Illinois application for foreign educated nurses take to process, and how much does it cost?

 The NCLEX exam application process in Illinois will take 4 to 6 months, and NCLEX cost will range from $1,200.00 to $1,300.00 until the quick result phase.